 Palliative care is any treatment that focuses on reducing symptoms (see section above) and treatment side effects, improving quality of life, and supporting patients and their families.
 Any person, regardless of age or type of disease, may receive palliative care.
 It works best when palliative care is started as early as needed in the treatment process.

-People often receive treatment for the disease and treatment at the same time that they receive treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+People often receive treatment for the disease and treatment at the same time that they receive treatment to ease side effects.
+In fact, patients who receive both at the same time often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
-Talk with your doctor about the goals of each treatment in your treatment plan.
+Talk with your health care team about the goals of each treatment in your treatment plan.

 Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
 During and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

 The next section in this guide is About Clinical Trials.
 It offers more information about research studies that are focused on finding better ways to care for people with mastocytosis.
-Or, use the menu to choose another section to continue reading this guide.
+You may use the menu to choose a different section to read in this guide.